 Sabine Haenni is Associate Professor in the Department of Performing and Media Arts and Director of the American Studies Program at Cornell University.
 She is the author of “The Immigrant Scene: Ethnic Amusements in New York, 1880-1920” (Minnesota, 2008), and co-editor of “Fifty Key American Films” (Routledge, 2009) and “The Routledge Encyclopedia of Films” (2014).
 She is currently working on a book-length study of cinema in Marseille.

 Shannon Mattern is an Associate Professor of Media Studies at The New School.
 Her writing and teaching focus on archives, libraries, and other media spaces; media infrastructures; spatial epistemologies; and mediated sensation and exhibition.
-Her books about libraries and maps were both published by the University of Minnesota Press, and she writes regular columns on urban data and mediated infrastructures for Places, a journal focusing on architecture, landscape, and urbanism.
+Her books about libraries and maps were both published by the University of Minnesota Press, as is her most recent book, Code and Clay, Data and Dirt (2017).
+She writes regular columns on urban data and mediated infrastructures for Places, a journal focusing on architecture, landscape, and urbanism.
 You can find her at wordsinspace.net.

 Merrill Schleier is a Professor Emerita of Art and Architectural History and Film Studies at the University of the Pacific.
 She is the author of Skyscraper Cinema: Architecture and Gender in American Film (Minnesota, 2009) and The Skyscraper in American Art (Da Capo, 1990).
 She is co-authoring a book on post World War II American cinema (Rutgers, forthcoming).

-Pam Wojcik is author of The Apartment Plot: Urban Living in American Film and Popular Culture, 1945 to 1975 (Duke UP 2010) and Guilty Pleasures: Feminist Camp from Mae West to Madonna (Duke UP 1996).
-She edited New Constellations: Movie Stars of the 1960s (Rutgers UP 2011), Movie Acting: The Film Reader (Routledge 2004) and (with Arthur Knight) Soundtrack Available: Essays on Film and Popular Music (Duke UP 2001).
-She is currently writing a book about the urban child in cinema and editing a collection of essays on the apartment plot in global context.
+Pam Wojcik is author of Fantasies of Neglect: Imagining the Urban Child in American Film and Fiction (Rutgers UP 2016), The Apartment Plot: Urban Living in American Film and Popular Culture, 1945 to 1975 (Duke UP 2010), and Guilty Pleasures: Feminist Camp from Mae West to Madonna (Duke UP 1996).
+She edited New Constellations: Movie Stars of the 1960s (Rutgers UP 2011), Movie Acting: The Film Reader (Routledge 2004), and (with Arthur Knight) Soundtrack Available: Essays on Film and Popular Music (Duke UP 2001).
 Wojcik edits the Screening Spaces series for Palgrave and is President of the Society for Cinema & Media Studies.